meatball133/crystal/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

 1. `<queue>` is an `array` of people standing in the queue.
 2. `<person_name>` is the name of the person to add at the index position.

-Return the queue updated with the late arrivals name.
+Return the queue updated with the late arrival's name.

 ```crystal
 ColossalCoaster.add_with_friends(["Natasha", "Steve", "T'challa", "Wanda", "Rocket"], "Bucky")